Kwame Dawes

-Kwame Senu Neville Dawes (born 28 July 1962) is a Ghanaian poet, actor, editor, critic, musician, and former Louis Frye Scudder Professor of Liberal Arts at the University of South Carolina.
-He is now Professor of English at the University of Nebraska-Lincoln and editor-in-chief at Prairie Schooner magazine.
+Kwame Senu Neville Dawes (born 28 July 1962) is a Ghanaian poet, academic, critic, actor, and musician.
+He is the former Louis Frye Scudder Professor of Liberal Arts at the University of South Carolina and former Professor of English at the University of Nebraska–Lincoln.
+He was appointed Professor of Literary Arts at Brown University in 2024.
+He is series editor of the African Poetry Book Series and director of the African Poetry Book Fund.
+He was editor-in-chief at Prairie Schooner magazine from 2011 until 2025.
+He has published thirty books of poetry, as well as works of fiction, essays, and criticism.
+His awards include the Forward Poetry Prize, the Commonwealth Writers Prize, a 2009 Emmy Award, the Barnes & Noble Writers for Writers Award, Brittle Paper's literary person of the year award, the Windham-Campbell Prize in 2019, and the National Books Critics Circle Award for Poetry in 2025.
+He is a Chancellor Emeritus of the Academy of American Poets and a Fellow of the Royal Society of Literature.
+In April 2024, Dawes was announced as the new poet laureate of Jamaica.

-New York-based Poets & Writers named Dawes as a recipient of the 2011 Barnes & Noble Writers for Writers Award, which recognises writers who have given generously to other writers or to the broader literary community.
-In 2022, he was named "literary Person of the Year" by African literary blog Brittle Paper, an honour that "recognizes an individual who has done outstanding work in advancing the African literary industry and culture in the given year".

 Biography

 Early years and education

 Kwame Dawes was born in Ghana in 1962 to Sophia and Neville Dawes, and in 1971 the family moved to Kingston, Jamaica, when Neville Dawes became deputy director of the Institute of Jamaica.
 Growing up in Jamaica, Kwame Dawes attended Jamaica College and the University of the West Indies at Mona, where he received a BA degree in 1983.
 He studied and taught in New Brunswick, Canada, on a Commonwealth Scholarship.
-In 1992 he earned a PhD in Comparative Literature from the University of New Brunswick, where he was editor-in-chief of the student newspaper, The Brunswickan.
+In 1992, he earned a PhD in Comparative Literature from the University of New Brunswick, where he was editor-in-chief of the student newspaper, The Brunswickan.